OpenChain-Project/Automotive-WG/2025-11-workshop-agenda.md

 ## Registration:

 Register for this event at this link: tbd.
-Please register ahead of time so we can plan seating and so on.

 ## Proposed Agenda (times in CET):